conweave-project/conweave-ns3/README.md

 In the script, you can easily change the network load (e.g., `50%`), runtime (e.g., `0.1s`), or topology (e.g., `leaf-spine`).
 This takes a few hours, and requires 8 CPU cores and 10G RAM.
+Note that we do not run `DRILL` since it takes too much time due to many out-of-order packets.

 If you want to run the simulation individually, try this command: